irias/ding/README.md

 # Todo

 - write test code
+- add authentication to application. need to figure out how to keep a dashboard. and how to do auth on /events
+- merge the "checkout" step into "clone". already not always necessary, and it's not a big enough step.

 ## Maybe
-- merge the "checkout" step into "clone"? already not always necessary, and it's not a big enough step.
 - allow configuring a cleanup script, that is run when a builddir is removed. eg for dropping a database that was created in build.sh.
-- authentication. we currently expect ding to be installed on a private network, where everyone with access is trusted.
 - read some file from $HOME after a build and show it in build overviews? eg for code coverage, or whatever. easy & extensible.
 - provide access to the builddir from the previous build, eg to copy dependencies. or perhaps we could also do a faster clone ourselves.
 - implement timeouts for builds.  no output for X minutes -> kill.